 be able to log into the Strength Academy at DrSaraSolomon.com to access the:

-the theory, which includes the principles of StrongFit(torque, balancing the arch) and how to identify and fix muscle imbalances.
+the theory, which includes the principles of StrongFit(torque, balancing the arch, the phylogenetic hierarchy) and how to identify and fix muscle imbalances.

 have access to me (Sara) in the private facebook group.
 If your facebook name is different than the name/email you used for your purchase, then email me at firstname.lastname@example.org with your receipt and your facebook name.
 I pop into the facebook group once a day.
 You can post questions about the theory and the workouts.
 If you are not sure if you are doing an exercise properly, you can film yourself doing the exercise and post it in the facebook group for my feedback.
 I want you to post your progress and daily wins in the facebook group!
 Note that if you cancel your membership, you will be removed from the facebook group and the Strength Academy.

 The workouts follow a progression.
 Everyone starts at the beginning, regardless of when they join.
 The workouts take about 60 minutes, but I recommend you block off 90 minutes.
 This will give you more than enough time to read through the workout, mentally prepare, watch the exercise video tutorials, organize your equipment, and do the workout.
 You can do them on consecutive days.
 Do whatever works for your schedule.
 Just remember that longer workouts are not better.
 Don’t turn it into a marathon.
 Keep it intense.
+You can modify the workouts and exercises to suit your daily workout intent.
 I encourage you to do what you enjoy on the other days of the week.
 If you love long distance running, yoga, CrossFit, indoor cycling classes and bodybuilding at the Globo Gym, then DO IT!
 Except now you can apply the principles of StrongFit to everything you are doing … even your activities of daily living!